 The STA that receives a BQRP variant Trigger frame shall follow the rules defined in 25.5.2.3 (STA behavior) to generate the trigger-based PPDU when the Trigger frame contains the STA's AID in any of the Per User Info fields; otherwise the STA shall follow the rules defined in 25.5.2.6 (UL OFDMA-based random access) to gain access to a random RU and generate the Trigger-based PPDU when the Trigger frame contains one or more random RU(s).

-The STA shall include in the HE trigger-based PPDU one or more QoS Null or QoS Data frames containing the BQR A-Control field with the channel availability information of the STA when the AP has indicated its support in the A-BSR Support subfield of its HE Capabilities element.
+The STA shall include in the HE trigger-based PPDU one or more QoS Null frames containing the BQR A-Control field with the channel availability information of the STA when the AP has indicated its support in the A-BSR Support subfield of its HE Capabilities element.
+The HE STA shall not solicit an immediate response for the frames carried in the trigger-based PPDU (e.g., by setting the Ack Policy subfield of the frame to Normal Ack or Implicit BAR).